reinterpretcat/vrp/docs/src/getting-started/solver.md

 ### Initial solution

 You can supply initial solution to start with using `-i` option.
+Amount of initial solutions to be built can be overridden using `init-size` option.

 ### Writing solution to file